thephpleague/uri/docs/5.0/components/data-path.md

 If the file is not readable or accessible an InvalidArgumentException exception will be thrown.
 The class uses PHP's `finfo` class to detect the required mediatype as defined in RFC2045.

-## Properties

-### Attributes
+## Accessing the path properties

 The DataPath class exposes the following specific methods:

-- `getMediaType`: This method returns the Data URI current mediatype;
+- `getMediaType`: Returns the Data URI current mediatype;
-- `getMimeType`: This method returns the Data URI current mimetype;
+- `getMimeType`: Returns the Data URI current mimetype;
-- `getParameters`: This method returns the parameters associated with the mediatype;
+- `getParameters`: Returns the parameters associated with the mediatype;
-- `getData`: This methods returns the encoded data contained is the Data URI;
+- `getData`: Returns the encoded data contained is the Data URI;
+- `isBinaryData`: Tells whether the data URI represents some binary data

 Each of these methods return a string.
 This string can be empty if the data where no supplied when constructing the URI.